Xunnamius/black-flag-extensions/README.md

 | [`check`][12]               | N/A                             |
 | [`subOptionOf`][13]         | N/A                             |

+Keep in mind that, except where noted, the checks enabled by these keys are run on Black Flag's [second parsing pass][19].

 ##### `requires`

 > `requires` is a superset of and replacement for vanilla yargs's